EKal-aa/orange-support-files/README.md

 * Display a learning curve
 * Display a scatter matrix plot
 * Generate polynomial and interaction features out of the existing ones (for example to use linear regression for modeling nonlinear functions)
-* Create a learner (and trained model) for polynomial regression
+* Create a learner (and trained model) for polynomial regression (There exists a Widget for Polynomial Regression in the Add-on Educational.
+But it is restricted to a maximum degree of 10.)
-* Display partition boundarys for classification with two numeric features (for example to visualize overfitting)
+* Display partition boundarys for classification with two numeric features (for example to visualize overfitting in classification)
-* Display numerical data for regression in 2D- and 3D-diagrams with targets and predictions (for example to visualize overfitting)
+* Display numerical data for regression in 2D- and 3D-diagrams with targets and predictions (for example to visualize overfitting in regression)
 * Display an image of a selectable handwritten number out of the MNIST dataset
 * Compute performance criteria and confusion matrix when a custom decision threshold is used